2023-09-22 09:12:00

 }

-Selecting all preceding siblings except the most adjacent sibling
+) and select all preceding elements except the most adjacent one:

 .box:has(~ * + .circle) {